wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-version-history.md

 **Fixed issues:**

 - Password Sync honors the cloudFiltered attribute used by attribute filtering.
 Filtered objects will no longer be in scope for password synchronization.
-- In rare situations where the topology had very many domain controllers, password sync doesn’t work.
+- In rare situations where the topology had very many domain controllers, password sync doesn't work.
-- “Stopped-server” when importing from the Azure AD Connector after device management has been enabled in Azure AD/Intune.
+- "Stopped-server" when importing from the Azure AD Connector after device management has been enabled in Azure AD/Intune.
 - Joining Foreign Security Principals (FSPs) from multiple domains in same forest causes an ambiguous-join error.

 ## 1.0.475.1202